TarinaSnyman/F1Predictions/README.md

 I just started with this project so nothing really has been done yet

 ## Project Overview
 This project is a web application that uses machine learning models to predict Formula 1 race outcomes.
-Users can input driver, team, grid position, and year to get predictions such as chances of winning, setting the fastest lap, and pitstop performance.
+Users can input driver, team, and circuit to get predictions such as chances of winning, setting the fastest lap, and pitstop performance.

 ## Features
 - Predict race winner probabilities